codacy/codacy-eslint/docs/description/@typescript-eslint_prefer-readonly.md

   public constructor(
     onlyModifiedInConstructor: number,
-    // Private parameter properties can also be marked as reaodnly private neverModifiedParameter: string,
+    // Private parameter properties can also be marked as readonly private neverModifiedParameter: string,
   ) {
     this.onlyModifiedInConstructor = onlyModifiedInConstructor;